eyeriss-io/.github/profile/README.md

 We have several offerings to ensure your API endpoints remain protected from threats and misuse:

-- [Eyeriss SaaS API Gateway](https://www.eyeriss.io/saas-platform) <br> Eyeriss provides API Gateway services for all your endpoints and services while alleviating infrastructure management overhead for your engineering teams.
+- [Eyeriss Community API Gateway](https://www.eyeriss.io/community-platform) <br> Eyeriss povides a community version of its API Gateway because API security shouldn't just be for large enterprises.
+The community offering is available with both free and paid subscriptions.

-- [Eyeriss On-Prem API Gateway](https://www.eyeriss.io/on-prem-platform) <br> Keep your environment as secure as possible with the on-prem offering of Eyeriss all while still leveraging the ability to scale at large to protect even the largest of environments.
+- [Eyeriss Enterprise API Gateway](https://www.eyeriss.io/enterprise-platform) <br> Keep your enterprise environment as secure as possible with the on-prem offering of Eyeriss or take advantage of the endless scaling potential of the cloud.
+Learn more about our enterprise API Gateway offerings today to keep your company safe and secure!

-## Repos :bookmark_tabs:
+## Repos

 In addition to our primary platform offerings, Eyeriss is also proud to offer several open source tools found in this GitHub org.
 Be sure to check them out!

-## Stay in touch :email:
+## Stay in touch

 - [Follow us on LinkedIn](https://www.linkedin.com/company/eyeriss-io) to connect to the Eyeriss team!

-- [Drop us a line](https://www.eyeriss.io/contact-us).
+- [Drop us a message](https://www.eyeriss.io/contact-us).
 Got a question?
 The team is glad to get you an answer!
 Don't be shy and tell us what is on your mind.